Fluoride - the Good, the Bad and the Truth

 Fluoride works by replenishing your teeth's mineral content.
 Known as remineralization, it is a process that aids in the restoration of injured teeth.
 Maintaining strong, healthy teeth requires remineralization!
 This means the teeth's calcium and phosphorus levels are restored when fluoride is used.

 You're far less likely to have cavities or tooth decay if you use fluoridated toothpaste and get regular fluoride treatments.
+When compared to groups that don't use some type of fluoride treatment, studies show that there is a 25% in reductions of cavities! (see a review study from the NIH).
 It's crucial to keep in mind that dental decay and cavities impact adults as well as youngsters.
 As a result, getting fluoride treatments on a regular basis should be a top priority for everyone concerned about tooth decay.
 Community water systems may also include fluoride.
 Everyone in the family can benefit from fluoride in water.

 Fluorides that are ingested are known as systemic fluorides.
 When a community has a fluoride water supply, this treatment may be completed simply with a glass of fluoride water.
 Dietary fluoride supplements are another way to provide fluorides to the body.
 This is not needed however in Australia which has fluoride in water.